microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/presence-setpresence.md

 ## Response
 If successful, this method returns a `200 OK` response code.

-## Example
+## Examples
-The following example shows the application with ID `22553876-f5ab-4529-bffb-cfe50aa89f87` that sets its presence session for user `fa8bf3dc-eca7-46b7-bad1-db199b62afc3`.
+The following request shows the application with ID `22553876-f5ab-4529-bffb-cfe50aa89f87` that sets its presence session for user `fa8bf3dc-eca7-46b7-bad1-db199b62afc3`.

 ### Request